karthikkok/EDA-Project/README.md

 3. **Open and run the notebook:**

-   Launch Jupyter Notebook and open `laptop_price_analysis.ipynb`.
+   Launch Jupyter Notebook and open `flipkart_laptops.ipynb`.
 Execute each cell to replicate the analysis or explore the findings interactively.

 4. **Explore the analysis:**